-On May 18, 2006, the Governor of Texas signed a tax bill that modifies the existing franchise tax, with the most significant change being the replacement of the existing base with a tax based on margin.
+On May 18, 2006, the Governor of Texas signed a tax bill that modified the existing franchise tax, with the most significant change being the replacement of the existing base with a tax based on margin.
 Taxable margin is generally defined as total federal tax revenues minus the greater of (a) cost of goods sold or (b) compensation.
 The tax rate to be paid by retailers and wholesalers is 0.5% on taxable margin.
-This will result in an increase in taxes paid by us, as franchise taxes paid have totaled less than \$50,000 per year for the last several years.
-The tax changes impacted earnings beginning in the quarter ended July 31, 2006.
-For the quarter ended April 30, 2007, we accrued, net of federal tax benefit, approximately \$218,000 in additional tax liability as a result of the new margin tax.
-We expect our effective tax rate on Income before income taxes to be between 36% and 37%, compared to an average of 35.4% over the past three fiscal years.
+During June 2007, we completed a reorganization to simplify our legal entity structure, by merging certain of our Texas limited partnerships into their corporate partners.
+The reorganization also resulted in the one-time elimination of the Texas margin tax owed by those partnerships, representing virtually all of the margin tax owed by us.
+Accordingly, we reversed approximately \$0.9 million of accrued Texas margin tax as of June 2007, net of federal tax.
+The Company began accruing the margin tax for the entities that acquired the operations through the mergers in July 2007 and expects its effective tax rate to be between 36.0% and 37.0% in future quarters.